jspsych/jsPsych/docs/markdown_docs/features/mturk.md

 <div id="experiment_link">You must accept the HIT to begin the experiment</div>.

 <script>
-// jsPsych has a method turkInfo() which can determine whether or not the
+// jsPsych has a method turk.info() which can determine whether or not the
 // HIT has been accepted.
-var turkInfo = jsPsych.turkInfo();
+var turkInfo = jsPsych.turk.info();

 // turkInfo.previewMode is true in two cases: when the HIT has not been
 // accepted yet OR when the page is viewed outside of mechanical turk.